-Emma Long Metro Park Loop is a 4.4 mile loop trail located near Austin, Texas and is rated as difficult.
-The trail is primarily used for mountain biking and is accessible year-round.
+Emma Long Metro Park Loop is a 4.4 mile moderately trafficked loop trail located near Austin, Texas that features a great forest setting and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 This is a tough trail but there's enough easier stuff that it's worth doing even if you have to walk a few technical features.
 The main source of difficulty are the limestone ledges, up and down.
 As well as the climbing.